GrinonBarrett/Taksidos/Core Rules/6=Character Creation/Classes/Cleric.md

 If you specialize as an cleric, you gain the following:
 Your maximum hitpoints are increased by 1.
 When performing a rite, you may grant yourself a bonus up to your heroism + [Empy] bonus or heroism + [Will] bonus, but take on spell-sickness equal to the bonus you grant yourself.
+When using your Desperate Magic feature, you gain a bonus to the spellcheck equal to your [EMpy] bonus.

 #### Splash
 If you splash cleric as a member of another class, you gain the following: